Continuous Learning for Android Malware Detection

 To realize our idea of the pseudo loss for contrastive learning, there is still a key difference from supervised learning.
 The uncertainty of a sample in supervised learning depends on only the sample, but the uncertainty of the sample in contrastive learning depends on other samples as well.
 Since our goal is to measure uncertainty in a way that reflects the encoder's similarity measure, we compare the test sample with nearby training samples.

 We use the following procedure to compute the pseudo loss for contrastive learning.
-Given a test sample $x_i$, we compute its embedding $enc(x_i)$, as well as the embedding of all training samples.
-We normalize the embeddings to have unit length.
-Then, we find the $2N-1$ nearest neighbors in the training set to $x_i$, with distances computed in the normalized embedding space.
+Given a test sample $x_i$, we compute its embedding $enc(x_i)$, as well as the embedding of all training samples.\footnote{In our experiments, we normalize the embeddings to have unit length, but in retrospect, we expect normalization is unnecessary.} Then, we find the $2N-1$ nearest neighbors in the training set to $x_i$, with distances computed in the normalized embedding space.
 We obtain a batch of $2N$ samples, containing $x_i$ and its $2N-1$ neighbors.
 We use the predicted binary label $\hat{y}_i$ for $x_i$ as a pseudo label for $x_i$, and use the ground truth label for all $2N-1$ training samples.
 These labels allow us to compute the positive and negative pairs in the batch, so we can compute the training loss of the test sample using Equation~\eqref{eq:instance-contrastive-loss}.

 In particular, given a test sample $x_i$, we define the pseudo loss for hierarchical contrastive learning as: